thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 });
 ```

 Note that this Promise constructor takes in one callback function \(called **executor**\).
-The executor function basically does some **asynchronous task**, and invoke either `resolve` or `reject` based on the result of that asynchronous task.
+The executor function basically does some **asynchronous task**, and invoke either `fulfill` or `reject` based on the result of that asynchronous task.

-What is this `resolve` and `reject` parameter?
+What is this `fulfill` and `reject` parameter?
 Those two are callbacks supplied by the Promise constructor implementation.
 When one of those callbacks is called, the promise is changed from `pending` state to either `fulfilled` state, or `rejected` state.

+Since these two callbacks are supplied by the Promise library, you don't need to implement these two functions, your job is to call them at a proper time!

-Note that we can pass some parameters to the `resolve` callback.
+Note that we can pass some parameters to the `fulfill` callback.
 Those parameters would be available to those who subscribe to the success resolution event of the promise.
 We can also pass the error to the `reject` callback, which is then available to those who subscribe to the error notification of the promise.

 Note that this Promise constructor calls the executor function right away \(before the Promise constructor function returns\).
 So typically you should not call any blocking API inside the executor function implementation.
 Otherwise, the Promise constructor call would be blocked.